g105b/h4b/data/content/Browns.md

 Another butterfly that is under no obvious threat, very common in strong localities, more at home in and around woodland than true open situations.

-CURRENT STATUS: A common resident, some years far more numerous than others.
+CURRENT STATUS: a common resident, some years far more numerous than others.

-LARVAL FOODPLANT: Grasses.
+LARVAL FOODPLANT: grasses.

-FAVOURED NECTAR PLANTS: Privet; scabious, creeping thistle (note - this is a troublesome weed to me like anyone else, but where it occurs, mainly on the dyke banks, the Ringlets adore it.)
+FAVOURED NECTAR PLANTS: privet; scabious, creeping thistle (note - this is a troublesome weed to me like anyone else, but where it occurs, mainly on the dyke banks, the Ringlets adore it.)

 WHEN SEEN: July and August.

-SPECIALIST REQUIREMENTS: By ensuring much of the site is sheltered with long grasses in places, the Ringlet appears quite content to stay with us.
+SPECIALIST REQUIREMENTS: by ensuring much of the site is sheltered with long grasses in places, the Ringlet appears quite content to stay with us.